Skyshader77/Lacryma-Hydra/chapter13-1.typ

+The beautiful moon stood still, swallowing the despair that came with losing her son.
+She had tainted Erfan's dreams because she had been arrogant.
+Her own immortality had prevented grief from decaying her soul.

-Serena had seen the tentacle drag the Emperor down the abyss.
+Serena saw the tentacle drag the Emperor down the abyss.
 Hydras could be reckless but this...This was an anomaly.
 She had watched from her perch the Excubitores Majorian grab the Emperor's leg, dragging himself and Nix into the well.
 If Nix had not desired to become the heroine of the day, Serena would not have intervened.
 She had long decided that intervening in mankind's affair was a fruitless endeavor.

 Bells tolled.
 Serena sat at the top of Zastrian's Cloister, deploying her white swan wings.
 A snowflake landed on her plumage, sending a pleasant chill down her aging body.
 Citizens and guards alike rushed to the well.